 Degenerative myelopathy is more often seen in older dogs, but symptoms can present themselves in younger dogs as well.
 The earlier symptoms may persist for quite some time before the disease begins to progress.
 Symptoms tend to progress more rapidly in the later stages.

 It started off very subtly for us.
 My dog was 15 when I adopted him.
-He'd had a hard life and had little muscle tone or endurance.
+He'd had a hard life and had little muscle tone or stamina.
 When I first heard him occasionally stumbling, tripping, or scraping his nails against the ground while we were out walking, I figured that it was just because he was an old, arthritic dog.
 Later, as he gained strength and endurance it still happened - but because he was running and playing, I didn't think much of it.

 Degenerative myelopathy is a slow-progressing disease and the symptoms may not be obvious at first.
 They include: